wilso663/Watzit/README.md

 Please visit their profile on iconfinder if you would like to reference or use any of their works.

 ## Known Bugs
-There is currently a bug where finding a match reflips the currently flipped card and not the second flipped card.
+There is currently a bug where finding a match replays the flip animation for the currently flipped card and not the second flipped card.